TTTTMMMM/chairLocations/README.md

 ### ExtendedFatChairObject

 <span style="font-family: 'Verdana';">The extendedFat's properties consist of all the properties of the fatChairObj + calculated values for the additional headers.
-The additional header properties or fields, at this time, consist of the file name from which this object or document originates, the approximate time of the upload to Firebase, and a unique identifier of this object or document.
+The additional header properties or fields, at this time, consist of the file name from which this object or document originates, the approximate time of the upload to Firebase, and a unique identifier of this object or document -- noted in the yellow box below.

 `console.dir(extendedFat)`